The Heritability of Autism Spectrum Disorder in Twins

 March 5, 2015 by dccinc

-Investigation into factors that affect the onset and development of autism spectrum disorder are ongoing.
-The sheer number of autistic traits that suffers demonstrate, however, makes this process very difficult and to date there have been a great number of both genetic and environmental factors that have been linked to this illness.
+Investigation into factors that affect the onset and development of autism spectrum disorder is ongoing.
+The sheer number of autistic traits that suffer demonstrate, however, makes this process very difficult and to date, there have been a great number of both genetic and environmental factors that have been linked to this illness.
 However, until recently, these studies had only been carried out using individuals as test samples and many medical professionals are of the opinion that this limits the level of understanding about autism that we are able to achieve and also makes it likely that the more subtle cases of autism may be missed, and that the findings of such studies may not a good representation of the wider population.

 In order to try and address this, a study was recently conducted in the UK that used samples of twins, as opposed to individuals.
-Leading the study was Beata Tick (M.Sc.) of Kings College London and the findings of this study were published by JAMA Psychiatry, which you can access here: http://archpsyc.jamanetwork.com/article.aspx?articleid=2173394.
+Leading the study was Beata Tick (M.Sc.) of Kings College London and the findings of this study were published by JAMA Psychiatry, which you can access here:

 The study investigated both genetic and environmental factors that could potentially increase the likelihood of a person suffering from autism spectrum disorder.
 You can read about it in more depth below.